Shopify/hydrogen-v1/docs/tutorials/best-practices/examples.md

 ## Official Hydrogen examples

-Shopify provides a variety of official Hydrogen examples:
+Shopify provides a variety of official Hydrogen examples.
+Check this repo's [examples](/examples) directory to see them.

-{% include hydrogen/examples.md %}

-## Third-party Hydrogen examples

-The following examples are created and maintained by members of the Shopify community.
-They aren’t official Hydrogen examples.

-{% resource_card_container %}

-{% resource_card type: :rust, link: "https://github.com/Shopify/hydrogen/tree/main/examples/rust", title: "Rust" %}
-Explore an example implementation of Rust.
-{% endresource_card %}

-{% resource_card type: :sanity, link: "https://github.com/Shopify/hydrogen/tree/main/examples/sanity", title: "Sanity" %}
-Explore an example implementation of connecting Hydrogen with your Shopify store and Sanity project.
-{% endresource_card %}

-{% endresource_card_container %}

 ## Next steps